 For more information on how to properly invest your travel (and other) savings, read The Ultimate Guide to Financial Planning for Travelers.

-The Real Cost of an Arbitrary Travel Budget/Plan (True Story)
+The Real Cost of an Arbitrary Travel Budget Planner (True Story)

-I started traveling full-time with a partner who wasn’t in a stellar financial situation.
+I started to travel long term with a partner who wasn’t in a stellar financial situation.
 We arbitrarily decided he should have $10,000 saved (in addition to my own savings) before we departed.

 Although he was periodically able to do so, finding jobs was tougher than anticipated, and the income was highly variable – and I’m talking about places where he could legally work; under-the-table jobs were even more difficult (if not impossible) to find in many of the places we visited.